 In order to flush a toilet when your water is not currently running, first, remove the lid on top of the toilet tank.
-Then, fill a bucket or jug with water.
+Then, fill a bucket or jug with 1.6 gallons of water (6 liters).
 This can be water from a store or any other safe source.
-You will need 1.6 gallons (6 liters) of water to properly flush most home toilets.
 Pour this water directly into the toilet tank, then pull the toilet handle to flush your toilet.

 Can You Manually Fill Your Toilet Tank?